LexieData/LexieData.GitHub.io/capstone_project.md

 Using Excel I searched for "Ozzy" anywhere in the table and I found this:

 <img src="images/Excel Ozzy.png"/>
 So Ozzy co-wrote on Lita Ford's song "Close My Eyes Forever".
 Even though he sang on the song, he wasn't listed as the main artist so he didn't show up on the original artist filter.
 There is no other mention of Ozzy or Black Sabbath in the year-end Billboard Chart rating.
 I know they have made the weekly Billboard Hot 100 charts but I learned from this data that they didn't rank high enough those years to land on the year-end chart.
-I wonder if future data will show Ozzy and Sabbath making it on the year-end Billboard Hot 100 list for 2025 since it seems that fans have been playing his music more since his passing.
+I wonder if future data will show Ozzy and Sabbath making it on the year-end Billboard Hot 100 chart for 2025 since it seems that fans have been playing his music more since his passing.

 ## See You On the Other Side
+I am glad I could use the skills I have learned in the Data Analytics Accelerator to complete this final capstone project for the bootcamp.
+It was fun to combine music and data analytics.

 If you would like to connect, please reach out to me on <a href="https://www.linkedin.com/in/lexie-langella/">LinkedIn</a>!